 - Bake buffer times between tasks.
 It takes your brain a few minutes to get out of the mood of one job and leap into the next.
 Even a simple 5-minute walk away from your workspace will give you that necessary break, and you will tackle the following task with better energy.

-- Keep in mind that you tend to underestimate how long it takes to complete a task, so always try to overestimate at least until you learn more about the tasks and your abilities to achieve them.
+- Remember that you tend to underestimate how long it takes to complete a task, so always try to overestimate at least until you learn more about the tasks and your abilities to achieve them.

 - Remember that you are not only time blocking “busy” or “productive” time.
 Your calendar must include everything, including development time, learning, relationships, and so on.